 METHODS

 Muscle atrophy in eight cases of fetal unilateral club foot with nervous system abnormalities was identified by 2D and 3D ultrasound.
 Western blotting and immunostaining were performed to detect expression of myostatin and TAZ.
-TAZ overexpression in C2C12 myotubes, and the expression of associated proteins were analyzed by western blotting.
+TAZ overexpression in C2C12 myotubes and the expression of associated proteins were analyzed by western blotting.

 RESULTS

 The maximum cross-sectional area of the fetal clubfoot on the varus side was reduced compared to the contralateral side.
-Myostatin was elevated in the atrophied gastrocnemius muscle, while TAZ expression was decreased, and they were negatively correlated.
-TAZ overexpression reversed the diameter reduction of the myotube, downregulated phosphorylated Akt and increased the expression of forkhead box (FOX)O4 induced by myostatin.
+Myostatin was elevated in the atrophied gastrocnemius muscle, while TAZ expression was decreased.
+They were negatively correlated.
+TAZ overexpression reversed the diameter reduction of the myotube, downregulated phosphorylated Akt, and increased the expression of forkhead box O4 induced by myostatin.

 CONCLUSION

 Ultrasound can detect muscle atrophy of fetal clubfoot.
 TAZ and myostatin are involved in the pathological process of neurogenic clubfoot muscle atrophy.
-TAZ antagonizes myostatin-induced myotube atrophy, potentially through regulation of the Akt/FOXO4 signaling pathway.
+TAZ antagonizes myostatin-induced myotube atrophy, potentially through regulation of the Akt/forkhead box O4 signaling pathway.

 Key words: Congenital clubfoot; Neurogenic; Muscle atrophy; Myostatin; TAZ